Family Engagement Policy

 - That parents play an integral role in assisting their child’s learning.

 - That parents are encouraged to be actively involved in their child’s education at school.

 - That parents are full partners in their child’s education and are included, as appropriate, in decision-making and on committees to assist in the education of their child.

 As part of this plan, Dalton High and our families will develop a school-parent compact, which is an agreement that parents, teachers, and students will develop that explains how parents and teachers will work together to make sure all our students reach standards and goals.
 The compacts will be reviewed and updated annually based on feedback from parents, students, and teachers.
 The school-parent compacts are sent home with students by their Language Arts teachers.
 All parents are asked to sign and return the signature page after reading and agreeing to the components of the compact.

 Parent and Family Engagement Policy and Plan for Shared Student Success

-- Increase the total weighted percentage of students performing at levels 2, 3, and 4 on GMAS in ELA, math, science, and social studies by three percent in 2019.
+- Increase the total weighted percentage of students performing at levels 2, 3, and 4 on GMAS in ELA, math, science, and social studies by six percent in 2020.
 (Content Mastery on CCRPI)

-Through professional learning and collaboration, teachers will have a better understanding of content standards, learning intentions, success criteria, and Tier 1 strate-gies that will be evident in the work students are asked to do.
+- Through professional learning communities and collaboration, teachers will have a better understanding of content standards, learning intentions, success criteria, and Tier 1 strate-gies that will be evident in the work students are asked to do.

 SCHOOL PLAN FOR SHARED STUDENT ACHIEVEMENT